TL;DR

 Consider what your misaligned practicum teaches about professional flexibility.
 Public health careers rarely proceed in straight lines.
 Funding shifts redirect programs.
 Organizational changes alter roles.
 Economic conditions eliminate positions in some areas while creating opportunities in others.
 Your ability to find value in unexpected circumstances demonstrates adaptability that employers prize.

 This experience also provides contrast that clarifies your actual interests.
 Students who only work in areas they initially preferred sometimes fail to develop clear professional identity.
 Experiencing what you do not want to do long-term sharpens understanding of what you do want.
-This clarity serves you when making future career decisions.

 Honest Reflection and Strategic Choices